Using Environment Variables

 Changes to environment variables typically require an application restart to take effect.
 RepoCloud automatically handles this for most applications.

 Environment variables are commonly used to store sensitive information like API keys, passwords, and tokens.
-RepoCloud implements security measures to protect this data:
+RepoCloud implements security measures to protect this data:- Encryption: Environment variable values are encrypted at rest

 ••••••••